IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed all the Horseman Saddles: Apocalyptical chance boost reduced to 3%

+-Nerfed Flask Of Acid: now reduces melee damage by 10%

+-Doom Harbinger has been semi-removed for the time being, you can still summon him via his item, but he is no longer required by progression or spawns on his own

+-Remove the flavor icons on the mod's name, especially the statues, they made searching up the mod impractical...
+I'll readd them in the description where they won't matter as much

+-Also rewrote the description because it was dated

 --Fixed

+-The imfamous recipe browser crash!

+-Hopefully for the love of god, the Caliburn Shrines will no longer fail to generate a sword shrine

 -Disallowed Tools in the Deeper Dungeon again, due to a mining glitch, use bombs to break everything you could mine before!
 Unless you have the Dungeon Splunker